rodrigogolive/dotbin/README.md

 scripts
 --------
 * **mutefy**: Old script to mute ads on Spotify (when using Alsa).
 I don't use it anymore, so maybe it isn't working right now;
 * **renamer**: Rename all files where invoked, removing whitespaces (and some other trash), in order to ease file handling on command line.
-Also, the new file name can have all characters in upper or lower case.
+Also, the new file name can have all characters in upper or lower case;
+* **imgurme**: Parse and download images from an ImgUr gallery url.

 dotfiles
 --------